natalidelgadillo/DH150-NATALIDELGADILLO/Assignment 06/README.md

 find a filter that allows them to set up a scheduled wine delivery.
 The filter will appear when users select their service, but will be promoted under the services tab.

 ##### 3. Recommendation Meter
 > Reviews and recommendations can make or break a product, the user needs to have easy access to them.
-Next to every bottle of wine, there will be a re
+Next to every bottle of wine, there will be a recommendation meter that provides the average reviews on a ratio scale of 1-10.
+By limiting the reviews to a ratio scale instead of stars or percentages, the reviews will be more straightforward for the user.

 #### User Personas:
 > The target audience for my product are middle-aged women who are looking for products and services that make them happy.
 However, I am also targeting users who love wine and would benefit from an online service.
-My users understand how to use technology and the internet, but I still want to make the website accessibility friendly.
-Based on my user research, users enjoy websites that are easy to navigate, not difficult to endure, and exciting to explore.
+Targeted users understand how to use technology and the internet, but want an accessibility friendly website.
+Based on my user research, users enjoy websites that are simple understand, answer their questions before they are asked, and are not too challenging to navigate.
+Users want a solid solution for their problem and do not wish to work harder on an internet solution than they would by purchasing their wine in store.